Low-Rank Multi-Objective Linear Programming: Examples

 \section{Examples}

-In order to verify that the above-described approach indeed provides the desired advantages, we analyze in an example how the computing time depends on the number~$q$ of objectives in the objective matrix, while holding all the other parameters constant.
-For the construction of the example, we use the \emph{bensolve tools} package~\parencite{Loehne_Weissing_2016,Ciripoi_Loehne_Weissing_2019} in version~1.3 for GNU Octave version~9.4.0, and for solving, we apply the \emph{BENSOLVE} VLP solver~\parencite{Loehne_Weissing_Bensolve,Loehne_Weissing_2017} in version~2.1.0.
-The CPU used is an Apple~M2 MacBook Air chip.
+In order to verify that the above-described approach indeed provides the desired advantages, we now present two classes of examples.
+We analyze how the computing time depends on either the number~$q$ of objectives or the rank~$k$ of the objective matrix, while holding all the other parameters constant.

+For the construction of the examples, we use the \emph{bensolve tools} package~\parencite{Loehne_Weissing_2016,Ciripoi_etal_2019,Ciripoi_etal_bensolvetools} in version~1.3 for GNU~Octave.
+For solving, we apply the \emph{Bensolve} VLP solver~\parencite{Loehne_Weissing_Bensolve,Loehne_Weissing_2017} in version~2.1.0 which calculates a solution of the MOLP or VLP, respectively, according to \cref{sec:problem_setting_preliminaries} as well as corresponding feasible points and directions.
+The computer used is an Apple MacBook Air from \num{2023} (\SI{15}{inches} model, Apple M2 chip, \SI{16}{\giga\byte} memory).